chennakeshavadasa/SSCS-Chipathon-2025-Team-Nirvana/README.md

 </div>

-By bridging theoretical concepts with practical design, our Mosbius Chip makes dynamic amplifier behavior more accessible for learning analog and mixed-signal design.
+By this work we intend to bridge theoretical concepts with practical design, our Mosbius Chip makes dynamic amplifier behavior more accessible for learning analog and mixed-signal design.

 ##  Team